craigmc-ottera/node-gcm/README.md

 |title_loc_args|iOS|Optional, JSON array as string|Indicates the string value to replace format specifiers in title string for localization.
 On iOS, this corresponds to "title-loc-args" in APNS payload.|
 |title_loc_key|iOS|Optional, string|Indicates the key to the title string for localization.
 On iOS, this corresponds to "title-loc-key" in APNS payload.|

-Notice notification payload defined in [FCM Connection Server Reference](https://firebase.google.com/docs/cloud-messaging/http-server-ref#downstream-http-messages-json)
+Notice notification payload defined in [GCM Connection Server Reference](https://developers.google.com/cloud-messaging/server-ref#table1)

 ## Custom HTTP request options

-You can provide custom `request` options such as `proxy` and `timeout` for the HTTP request to the FCM API.
+You can provide custom `request` options such as `proxy` and `timeout` for the HTTP request to the GCM API.
 For more information, refer to [the complete list of request options](https://github.com/request/request#requestoptions-callback).
 Note that the following options cannot be overriden: `method`, `uri`, `body`, as well as the following headers: `Authorization`, `Content-Type`, and `Content-Length`.

 ```js
 // Set custom request options